 During the lease term in Northern Virginia

-During tenancy, the rental belongs to the tenant we respect the renter 's privacy.
-As managing agents Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to come into a rental home in Northern Virginia, the tenant must allow us to go into the rental home.
-Some good reasons to access rental are to:
+During lease, the rental belongs to the tenant we respect the renter 's privacy.
+As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to access a rental in Northern Virginia, the renter must allow us to enter the rental.
+Some valid reasons to go into rental are to:

 - Provide necessary services, or

-Nesbitt Realty will always strive to give the renter notice and obtain tenant consent before entering the rental home.
-However, Nesbitt Realty can and will come into the rental property without renter consent in emergency situations.
-We will never abuse the right of entrance or use it to harass tenants in Northern Virginia.
-Nesbitt Realty will only access the home at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will always strive to give the renter notice and obtain tenant consent before entering the rental.
+However, Nesbitt Realty can and will come into the rental property without tenant consent in emergency situations.
+We will never abuse the right of entrance or use it to agitate renters in Northern Virginia.
+Nesbitt Realty will only come into at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference